Skip to content

 Why It Works

-This past summer, a comprehensive three-day Point-of-Care Ultrasound (POCUS) course came to Dease Lake.
+This past summer, a comprehensive three-day Hands-on Ultrasound Education (HOUSE) course came to Dease Lake.
 Seven physicians trained together, learning gallbladder assessments, cardiac views, lung ultrasound, obstetrics, trauma, nerve blocks, and procedures.

 The on-site model offers distinct advantages over sending individual physicians to external courses.
 Training the entire team together creates a collaborative learning environment where physicians can support each other’s ongoing development.
 “We are all learning this together, and we can continue to support each other,” Dr. Abbott explains.
 “Next time someone can’t see something clearly, we can help each other troubleshoot.”